-Upon activation, Area Command will be established at a location in close proximity to the incident under authority or co-located with the EOC.
-The EOC will have to maintain its critical functions in addition to supporting Area Command (see Figure 4-12).
-The EOC will maintain situational awareness over the incidents to create a common operating picture that is provided to the Area Commander.
+Upon activation, Area Command will be established at a location that is best suited to support the multiple locations and may be established at an agency's DOC or the EOC if appropriate. will have to maintain its critical functions in addition to supporting Area Command (see Figure 4-11).
+The EOC will continue to support area command and will maintain situational awareness over the incidents to create a common operating picture that is provided to the Area Commander.

-Figure 4-12: Area Command - Coordination with the EOC
+Figure 4-11: Area Command - Coordination with the EOC